-The Mount Saint Vincent Alumnae Association works closely with the Mount Saint Vincent University Department of University Advancement, which encompasses the Alumnae Relations and Development Offices, to ensure that all Mount Saint Vincent alumnae remain connected with the University after graduation.
-The Alumnae Association, which was founded in 1921, assists in working towards the mission and objectives of Mount Saint Vincent University.
-Read more on the alumnae website »
+The Mount Saint Vincent Alumni Association works closely with the Mount Saint Vincent University Department of University Advancement, which encompasses the Alumni Relations and Development Offices, to ensure that all Mount Saint Vincent alumni remain connected with the University after graduation.
+The Alumni Association, which was founded in 1921, assists in working towards the mission and objectives of Mount Saint Vincent University.
+Read more on the alumni website »

 Over the years since 1971, the Mount has bestowed honorary Doctor of Humane Letters (DHumL) degrees on women and men who have contributed to the betterment of society and humanity in any field, and who exemplify the University’s mission.
 View the list of honorary degree recipients.